Terrenteller/Strata/README.md

 ## What is Strata?

-Strata is a Forge-based, rock and ore generation mod for Minecraft with a focus on providing new content via plain-text configuration files of minimal complexity.
+Strata is a Forge-based, rock and ore generation mod for Minecraft with a focus on providing a platform for new content via plain-text configuration files of minimal complexity.

+Want to see what Strata is in pictures?
+Check [the gallery](https://github.com/Terrenteller/Strata/wiki/Gallery)!

 ## What makes Strata special?